Promote Mental Health Awareness with These Video Resources

 While there’s a great deal of talk about the importance of maintaining one’s physical health, mental health tends to get overlooked or even downplayed.
 Yet, the two are heavily interlinked.
 Poor physical health can lead to poor mental health, and vice versa; for example, depression can increase the risk of physical health problems, including diabetes and heart disease.
 As such, for librarians and educators, encouraging students and patrons to maintain physically healthy lifestyles is important, but it won’t really have an impact unless mental health and wellness is also taken into consideration.

 How common is mental illness?
-More common than you think: according to the CDC, more than half of Americans will be diagnosed with a mental illness at some point during their lifetime, and one in five will experience a mental illness within a given year.
-Plus, one in 25 Americans struggles with a serious mental illness, such as schizophrenia or major depression.
-With numbers like that, it’s a safe bet that some of your students and patrons are affected by mental illness or are close to someone who is.
+More common than you think: one study published in The Lancet Psychiatry concluded that approximately half the global population will develop one or more mental illnesses by the time they reach age 75.
+According to the CDC, more than one in five American adults currently live with a mental illness, and one in 25 Americans struggles with a serious mental illness, such as schizophrenia or major depression.
+With numbers like that, it’s likely that some of your students and patrons are affected by mental illness or are close to someone who is.

 If you’re looking for videos on mental health to share with your patrons, we at Infobase encourage you to explore the videos on the topic that you can find on our On Demand platforms.
 These platforms include:

-Below, we highlight 13 videos and series available through these products that you can use to spread awareness about mental illness.
+Below, we highlight 16 videos and series available through these products that you can use to spread awareness about mental illness.
 (The titles appear on all three platforms unless otherwise noted.
-Some of these titles contain mature themes or content; viewer discretion is advised.)
+Some of these titles contain mature themes or content; viewer discretion is advised.
+If you or someone you know is struggling with mental health issues, dial 988 for the Suicide and Crisis Lifeline or visit their website.)

 Bellevue: Inside Out (HBO®)